stevedepp/strang/ch6/README.md

 <img width="682" alt="image" src="https://user-images.githubusercontent.com/38410965/108898247-fa769200-75e4-11eb-9fb3-cb34bd658c75.png">

-notice that the original backward method would spirals because it has the EXACT same &lambda;s as forward approximation that are > 1.  this is because backward method is initially approximating U<sub>n</sub> from U<sub>n+1</sub>.
+notice that the original backward method would spiral out like the forward method because it has the EXACT same &lambda;s as forward approximation that are > 1.  this is because backward method is initially approximating U<sub>n</sub> from U<sub>n+1</sub>.

 <img width="682" alt="image" src="https://user-images.githubusercontent.com/38410965/108899208-2a726500-75e6-11eb-9880-f24b1895fe79.png">